Megabyte to Bit Converter

 When would I need to convert megabytes to bits?

-Converting MB to bits is useful for network engineering, calculating data transfer rates, understanding bandwidth requirements, working with digital communication protocols, and analyzing storage efficiency at the bit level.
+Converting MB to bits is useful for network engineering, calculating data transfer rates, understanding bandwidth requirements, working with digital communication protocols, analyzing storage efficiency at the bit level, and optimizing file compression algorithms.